soderlind/wpstarter-vvv/README.md

 1) [Install VVV](https://varyingvagrantvagrants.org/docs/en-US/installation/)

-2) To be able to clone the private repositories:
+2) [Optional] To be able to clone private repositories:
 	- [Add a new SSH key](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to your GitHub account.
 	- Set up SSH forwarding by [adding your SSH key to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent)